 Misconceptions in evidence-based practice decision-making

-There are some misconceptions and barriers which prevent the uptake of an evidence-based approach to management.
+There are some misconceptions and barriers which prevent the uptake of an evidence-based approach.
 However, each can be rebuffed:

 Evidence-based practice ignores practitioner’s professional experience: This simply contradicts the above arguments.
 Evidence-based practice does not prioritise one source of evidence over any other.
 Rather, accumulating evidence from the four sources discussed is most important.